mmistakes/minimal-mistakes/_posts/2021-04-06-monads-are-monoids-in-the-category-of-endofunctors.md

 1. Curious people wanting to learn what's with this "monoids in the category of endofunctors" psychobabble, without *using* any psychobabble.
 2. Software engineers with a long-term vision for their skills and future.

+If you want the short version, check out this [Twitter thread](https://twitter.com/rockthejvm/status/1379695298365300736)

 ## 1. Background